 Lower back pain afflicts about 80% of athletes.
 Most suffer back pain due to pressure from vigorous exercise, twisting, turning and bending the back to extreme angles.
-Rather than directly resulting from one injury, minor injuries create the conditions that lead to chronic pain when untreated.
+Rather than directly resulting from one injury, minor injuries create the conditions that lead to Complex Regional Pain Syndrome when untreated.

 Athletes often shy away from seeking help as they are in fear of losing time, losing their position, missing a game or disappointing their team.
 Instead, they opt for over the counter medication or just bear the pain.
 This may ultimately lead to lower spinal injury.

 Diagnosis of Pain

 Pain management professionals use intake interviews, physical exams, scans and X-rays to identify areas that need treatment.

 Most treatments for athletes rely on more conservative and non surgical methods.
 These include:

 - Heat and ice treatments, which can be alternated.